 Planning for the future

-As soon as you feel up to it, talk with your partner or relative about drawing up an advance care directive.
-This involves looking at preparing documents, which explain your partner or relative’s wishes for medical care in the future, in the event he or she becomes unable to communicate.
+Talk with your partner or relative about writing an advance care directive.
+This involves completing documents, which explain your partner or relative’s wishes for medical care in the future, in the event he or she becomes unable to communicate.
 Click here for more information on planning for your partner or relative’s end of life.
+You may find this is also a good time to make sure that financial matters, including wills and life insurance policies, are in order.

 ESC Guidelines for Heart Failure